 (attributed to quite a few people).

-- How are you going to decide if your SEO goals are being met?
+How are you going to decide if you are meeting your SEO goals ?

 3. How to set up SEO goals in Google analytics.